E - Building a website

 - To finetune our gallery we need to access the preset settings of this preset.
 You can access each preset by clicking on the puzzle icon in the breadcrumbs.
 A panel will open up to the left.

 - Here you can choose variants, when available, and change the preset if you decide you like another variant better.

 - Here you can adjust a couple things to your gallery, e.g. change the hover style, make images round or reverse the gallery order, among others.

 - This will determine how many images will be displayed in a row, when applicable (except for grid and collage styled galleries) and also how many there will be for each major viewport.

 Don't forget to set the ID to gallery in ID & Class for our navigation to work.

 Altering the contact section

 The footer is also a preset and can be customized as desired when accessing the settings panel of the preset parent container.
 We leave it at that for the most part, supplement some info and decide to alter the Google Map a little.

 In the settings panel for Google Maps you find some interesting settings.
-You can choose the type of the map (terrain or simplified), choose a style (there are several preset styles or the ability to choose an own color to stain the map in) and the color.
+You can choose the type of the map (street map, satellite view, etc.), choose a style (there are several preset styles or the ability to choose an own color to stain the map in) and the color.
 Adjust the height and zoom level, whether there are zoom controls, scale measurements and mousewheel support or not.
 You can choose your own map marker icon as well (click the icon to select an image from your harddrive or the media library and at which address it's going to be placed and its width.
 Tick Info to add some more text when needed.
 It is also possible to add more than one map marker.